rnmapbox/maps/docs/CircleLayer.md

 ### Description

-The transition affecting any changes to this layer’s circleOpacity propery.
+The transition affecting any changes to this layer’s circleOpacity property.

 ### Type